I asked the UVA boys a bit more about it and here is the resulting interview:

 This seems rather a harsh self-judgement for a group that have already made visual and cultural history with most of their projects and have had the chance to work with some of the best artists and technicians in the world.
 Let’s hope that they don’t hang up their keyboards just yet.

-The second portion of this post was originally published in Desktop magazine July 2006 Issue. ©2006 Niche Media Pty.
-Ltd./Andy Polaine and not covered by Playpen’s Creative Commons licence.
+The second portion of this post was originally published in Desktop magazine July 2006 Issue.
+(C)2006 Niche Media Pty.
+Ltd./Andy Polaine.